bahim22/work/Docs2/Aplus_Notes1.md

 | quick vs. full format | quick changes FS records making dsk appear empty.
 Full rewrites prev fi, detects surface errors on dsk and makes restoring fi harder. |

 1. 3rd party (unsigned drivers) should have source verified to ensure validity.
-2. signed drivers: W install drivers are tested/approved by MS
+2. signed drivers: Windows installed drivers are tested/approved by Microsoft
-3. workgroup: Can setup printer & fi sharing w/ small group/fam
+3. `workgroup`: Can setup printer & file sharing w/ small group or family
    1. ex. a dept in a larger org. or a home user
-4. Domain setup: Companies can use a domain controller instead for more secure, centralized login for large groups, which allows an easier path for managing large net
+4. `Domain` setup: Companies can use a domain controller instead for more secure, centralized login for large groups, which allows an easier path for managing large networks
-5. Time, Date, Region, Lang: config these settings during install (some OS require reinstall to change lang.)
+5. Time, Date, Region, Lang: config these settings during install (some OS require reinstall to change language)
 6. Driver install, Software, Updates: Keep system updated for security reasons.
 Install proper drivers for the type of system (32-bit => x86 sys && 64-bit on x64 sys).
 Use 'check for updates' utility in W10 to update OS and other MS software.
 Other software needs checked separately.
-7. Know differences in Hardware/Apps/OS compatibility
+7. Differences in Hardware/Apps/OS compatibility

 </p></details>

 ___

-## Mobile Devices & Display

-`backlight systems`

-1. _CCFL_: cold cathode fluorescent light - older, uses daylight specter fluorescent tube and inverter for power
-2. _CRT_: cathode ray tube
-3. _LCD_: requires backlight sys; uses liquid crystal displays (frequent in laptops)
-   1. liquid crystal displays: shines a backlight through liquid crystals, creating the image on the screen
-4. _LED_: light emitting diodes - doesn't use inverter and uses strips of LEDs
-    1. LCD blocks areas of backlight to create images
-    2. LEDs generate light themselves and consumes less power
-    3. Plasma: made of small cells of ionized gas (good contrast ratio)

-- **In-plane switching** IPS, offers the widest viewing angle and the best color reproduction. ideal for vertical mounting and those needing high quality color (graphic/video artists)
-- **twisted nematic**: TN, oldest LCD tech, limited viewing angles and washed out/blended color reproduction. minimal lag time makes them ideal for gamers and are inexpensive options for office use
-- **vertical alignment** VA, offers best contrast ratio of the 3 technologies and is solid middle ground choice with decent color reproduction w/ slight lag
-- The inverter is located behind the LCD panel and converts DC current into AC current
-- **OLED**: structure provides flexibility for curved displays
-  - contain the image producing components and light source in one panel
-  - organic light emitting compound is set between an anode and cathode producing a current. the current runs thru the electroluminescent compound producing light
-  - consumes less power than LCD, with higher contrast ratio resulting in sharper images. common in high end monitors, phones and handheld devices
-    - organic light emitting diode - thinner/lighter; made of a layer of organic compound between 2 light-emitting electrodes
-  - flickering/dim screen may be due to faulty inverter
+## Operational Procedures 1102

-### Video Cables
+### **Troubleshooting Steps**

-1. **VGA**: video graphics array: legacy cable; only transmits analog signal; blue
-2. **DVI** digital visual interface: addressed analog video transmission issues.
-Able to transmit digital video signals to display units
-   1. 3 standards: DVI-A analog only, D digital only, I: analog & digital; white
-3. **HDMI**: high-def multimedia interface: higher motion-picture frame rates and digital audio w/ single cable.
-   1. Common connector type: Standard A HDMI (19 pins)
-4. **DisplayPort**: DP: uses less power and is backward compatible w/ VGA & DVI. transmits video & audio signals.
-   1. DP standard features 2 hooks to lock the cable in place
-5. Can use adaptors to convert one type of connection/cable tech to another
+1. Identify the problem
+2. establish a probable cause
+3. testing to determine cause
+4. establish plan to resolve issue
+5. implement solution
+6. verify functionality and implement preventive measures
+7. document results and steps

+- Identify the problem
+  - Question the user and identify user changes to computer and perform backups before making changes
+  - Inquire regarding environmental or infrastructure changesReview system and application logs
+- Establish a theory of probable cause (question the obvious)If necessary, conduct external or internal research based on symptoms
+- Test the theory to determine causeOnce the theory is confirmed, determine the next steps to resolve problemIf theory is not confirmed reestablish new theory or escalate
+- Establish a plan of action to resolve the problem and implement the solution
+- Verify full system functionality and, if applicable, implement preventive measures
+- Document findings, actions, and outcomes

+**Secondary Skills**

+> soft skills, professional communication/attire, layman's term usage, keep info on drivers, routers, chips, etc., accessible; always backup client data prior to troubleshooting

 ___

+### Tools and Safety

+- multi-head screwdrivers, tweezers, multimeter (verifies power volts & connection)
+- chip extractors, storage canisters, software tools (on zip & thumb drives)
+- chips get affected @ 200v from electrostatic discharge
+- humidifiers: ~ 50%; too low causes static from dry or corrosion from wet;
+- compressed air canister; remove jewelry
+- use antistatic bands when moving PC parts; ESD mats/straps to eliminate static
+- equipment & self grounding: equalize charge; clamp to metal on PC case
+- high voltage safety: 120v => 3.3-5 or 12v conversion (power supply)
+  - 85-110 decibels = start of damage to hearing
+- `Ergonomics`: design to prevent discomfort/injury due to repetitive use
+  - eye care, good posture, focus on distant object every 15 min; take breaks; where gloves, mass, eye shields when applicable
+  - dispose of waste appropriately (hazardous and environmental)
+    - batteries, CRTs, printer carts/toners
+- `Safety rules and regulations`:
+  - Environment, Hazards, Prevention, PPE
+  - UL: Underwriters lab | CSA Inter'l: safety check organizations
+  - OSHA (occupation safety and health org.)
+  - NEC - nat'l electric code
+  - CFR - code of federal regulations
+  - material safety sheets come w/ any hardware that has chemicals
+  - `Check` conditions and grounding prongs; electricity is off and unplugged
+  - `review` lockout/tag-out policies

 ## References